Page last updated: 8/7/2020

 Welcome to our Return to School communications page.
 Westlake Charter School will use this page to continually update our communications in response to the latest information pertaining to school reopening in the fall.
-At a minimum, we plan to update this page on July 12th, 19th, 26th, August 2nd, and 9th, leading up to the opening of school on August 12, 2020.
-This is the first in a series of communications.
+At a minimum, we plan to update this page through the opening of school on August 12, 2020.

 Frequently Asked Questions (FAQ)